itom-project/itom/docs/userDoc/source/07_plugins/development/pluginClass.rst

     pOpt << ito::Param("overwriteIfExists", ito::ParamBase::Int | ito::ParamBase::In, 0, 1, 1, tr("parameter description").toLatin1().data());
     QVector<ito::Param> pOut;
     registerExecFunc("saveXMLParams", pMand, pOpt, pOut, tr("description"));

+Please consider that only the following parameter types are allowed as output parameters.
+It is therefore not allowed to use dataObjects as output parameters.
+In this case, pass a dataObject as optional or mandatory parameter and mark their type with the flags **ito::ParamBase::In** combined with **ito::ParamBase::Out** (by-reference):

+* String
+* Char
+* Integer
+* Double
+* Char-Array
+* Integer-Array
+* Double-Array

 .. _plugin-class-paramname: